 There are four levels of protection is offering by OpenDNS.
 You can customize this filtering level by adding additional categories into it.

 - High: Protects against all adult-related sites, illegal activity, social networking sites, video sharing sites, and general time-wasters (26 categories in this group).

 - Moderate: Protects against all adult-related sites and illegal activity (13 categories in this group).

 This website content filtering option is to block Adult websites from your network.
 You can choose the level of blocking from High/Moderate/Low/Custom.
-You don’t have much control at here other than just selecting the level of block.
+You don’t have much control here other than just selecting the level of block.

 Customize Web Content Filtering with OpenDNS